Babul Supriyo: Early life

 Supriyo was born and brought up in Uttarpara, a suburb town of Kolkata on the banks of the Hooghly River in West Bengal.
 His parents are Sunil Chandra Baral and Sumitra Baral.
 Babul comes from a musically inclined family and was greatly influenced by his grandfather, Banikantha NC Baral, a Bengali vocalist and composer.
 He won several inter-school and inter-college music compositions, and had performed in All India Radio and Doordarshan.
 He attended Don Bosco School during which he became an "All India Don Bosco Music Champion" in 1983, and "The Most Enriching Talent" in 1985.
 He completed his bachelor's degree in commerce from Serampore College in 1991.

 When he entered the entertainment industry, he changed his birth name Supriya Baral to Babul Supriyo.

 Personal life

 Supriyo was introduced to Riaa at a Shah Rukh Khan concert in Toronto.
 They got married in 1995.
-Their first child Sharmilee was born in 1996.
+They have one child.
 Supriyo and Riaa divorced in October 2015.
 He remarried on 9 August 2016 to Rachna Sharma, an air hostess of Jet Airways.